 To understand the basics of section 382, we have the following details about B Corporation: It is a private company whose IP was funded with preferred financing and it has had net operating losses ever since it started.
 It is then considered a loss corporation.
 Once the acquisition is made, under Section 382, it limits the NOLs available to offset the taxable income of the company in the future.

-There are two main components of this section which are limitation and ownership change.
-Ownership occurs when there is a shift in the owners or in the equity structure which is much more than 50%.
-Stock includes the following: convertible preferred stock, certain convertible debt instruments, common stock, stock options/warrants.
+There are two main components of this section – limitation and ownership change.
+Ownership change occurs when there is a shift in the owners or in the equity structure which is much more than 50%.
+Stock includes the following: convertible preferred stock, certain convertible debt instruments, common stock, and stock options/warrants.